 Our Arts Integration Model

-Arts integration incorporates the arts throughout the learning process by infusing some form of art, such as theater, music, dance, drawing, poetry, or other expression of creativity into the core curriculum.
+Arts integration incorporates the arts throughout the learning process by infusing some form of art, such as theatre, music, dance, drawing, poetry, or other expression of creativity into the core curriculum.

 Interchange in Action

-See how Interchange’s collaborative residencies use the arts to help students learn.
+See how Interchange’s arts integration residencies use the arts to help students learn.

-Today, Interchange provides collaborative residencies that partner teaching artists from local arts and cultural organizations with teachers from the St. Louis Public Schools and Normandy School District.
-One of these schools, Jefferson Elementary School, is the St. Louis Public Schools’ first arts integration pilot school.
+Today, Interchange provides collaborative arts integration residencies that partner teaching artists from local arts and cultural organizations with teachers from the St. Louis Public Schools, University City Public Schools, Ferguson-Florissant School District, and many more.